 The Starwood Preferred Guest Business Credit Card from American Express is beloved by points and miles maximizers for good reason.
 Since the merger of Starwood’s SPG and Marriott Rewards the offering remains one of the most competitive travel credit cards available.
-The rewards structure is generous, the choice is unparalleled with over 6,500 properties in 127 countries to redeem points, and the points are easily transferable to one of the dozens of airlines with which SPG has an alliance.
+The rewards structure is generous, the choice is unparalleled with over 6,700 properties across 29 brands to redeem points, and the points are easily transferable to one of the dozens of airlines with which SPG has an alliance.

 This ranks among the most well reviewed business credit cards on Bankrate.

 The top reasons to get a hotel-branded credit card are because you:

 • Are a frequent guest at properties within that hotel’s portfolio.